 What Is Berberine?

-However, one drawback of berberine is its low bioavailability when taken as a dietary supplement.
+However, one drawback of berberine is its low bioavailability as a dietary supplement.
 In other words, not much that's consumed orally can be

 used by the body to lower blood sugar or cholesterol.